Skip to content

 PyTorch / datasets / dataloader / data transfer to GPU – II – dataloader too slow on CPU?

-In the last post of this mini-series we saw that some Pytorch torchvision datasets have a directly accessible property “data“.
-There we find image data in a dataset specific format.
-In the case of MNIST and FashionMNIST (and for many other sets) these data are already torch tensors.
-However, due to the fact that these tensors are squeezed, they do… Read More »PyTorch / datasets / dataloader / data transfer to GPU – II – dataloader too slow on CPU?
+Editorial hint: This post has been revised and changed in parts on March, 18th/19th/22nd, 2025, after some new tests and insights.
+The changes did not concern the result data of the performed experiments, but their interpretation.
+In the last post of this mini-series we saw that some Torchvision datasets have a directly accessible property “data“.
+It contains image data in… Read More »PyTorch / datasets / dataloader / data transfer to GPU – II – dataloader too slow on CPU?

 Setting NUMA node to 0 for Nvidia cards on standard Linux PCs